rahulabhi/rahulabhi.github.io/_sections/13-leap-how-it-works.md

     The selection process includes interview, home-assignments and presentations.

 3.  ###### Outcome
-    Based on performance candidates are selected or candidates can also select the projects they would like to work on.
+    Candidates are selected based on their performance in the assignments and are offered positions in on-going projects.